Xin-Shu/CS7IS2_GroupProject/README.md

 - tensorflow:
   - On Intel and NVidia core: 1.15.5
   - On AMD Ryzen and Radeon core: tensorflow-directml 1.15.5, but require version of Python to be not higher than 3.6.*
+###Useage
+With an installed conda environmnet or python virtual environment:\
+`pip install ./requirement.txt`\
+\
+Compile sudoku game\
+`python sudokuGame.py`\
+Press 'q' to set an Easy level sudoku puzzle with up to 35 blanks.
+Press 'w' to set a medium level sudoku puzzle with up to 41 blanks.
+Press 'q' to set a hard level sudoku puzzle with up to 47 blanks.
+Press 's' to crack the game using algorithm **Backtracking**.
+Press 'l' to crack the game using algorithm **Deep Neural Network**, with a given pretrained model.
+Press 'g' to crack the game using algorithm **Genetic Solver**.

 ## Addressed and solved game
 Sudoku is a logic-based, combinatorial number-placement puzzle.
 In classic Sudoku, the objective is to fill a 9 × 9 grid with digits so that each column, each row, and each of the nine 3 × 3 subgrids that compose the grid (also called "boxes", "blocks", or "regions") contain all of the digits from 1 to 9.
 The puzzle setter provides a partially completed grid, which for a well-posed puzzle has a single solution.